TerryV8/click-count/docs/terraform_vpc.md

-# Choose the AWS provider and create our first terraform resource: VPC
+# Choose AWS as a provider and create our 1st terraform resource: VPC

 Edit aws-vpc.tf:
 ```console